Why develop a startup in Serbia?

 Advanced e-Government services

 Since 2018 any company can be incorporated digitally using only a qualified digital certificate (electronic siganture) instead of going to the Business Registers Agency, and the minimum initial capital requirement is only RSD 100.
 Submitting tax returns and having access to tax liabilities can also be done with a single click, while payments on the e-Government portal are made using e-banking and credit cards.
-E-documents have been legally recognised as equally acceptable as printed documents, whereas e-invoices will be introduced as of 2022.
+E-documents have been legally recognised as equally acceptable as printed documents, where as e-invoices will be introduced as of 2022.

 Tax reliefs

-Serbia strongly supports startup teams by offering tax incentives.
-Hence, there is a personal income tax exemption for the founders of innovative startups for a three-year period, an exemption from taxes and contributions in the amount of up to 70% for new employment and a 70% reduction in tax and contribution bases for employing repatriates and foreigners.
-If intellectual property is mainly created in Serbia by using the IP Box incentive, qualified income tax from deposited IS may be reduced to only 3% instead of the standard 15%.
-Another relief is an increased deduction for R&D costs in the tax balance sheet, and a company investing in a startup is entitled to a tax credit of up to 30% of the investment.
+Serbia strongly supports startup teams through tax incentives.
+There is an exemption from income tax for founders of innovative companies for three years.
+Additionally, there is a 70% exemption from taxes and contributions for new employment and a 70% reduced tax and contribution base for repatriates and foreigners.
+If you create intellectual property predominantly in Serbia using the “IP Box,” the corporate income tax on qualified income from deposited IP can be reduced to just 3% instead of the standard 15%.
+Another benefit is an increased deduction for “R&D” expenses in the tax balance, and a company investing in a startup is eligible for a tax credit of up to 30% of the investment made.

 Top engineers are our big asset